aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

     - Prime Meridian: Greenwich

-The GeoDataFrames have many columns:
+The GeoDataFrames have many columns that we won't use:

 ```python
 nodes_gdf.columns